-Laura Kumin is the author of the new book The Hamilton Cookbook: Cooking, Eating & Entertaining in Hamilton's World.
+Laura Kumin is the author of The Hamilton Cookbook: Cooking, Eating & Entertaining in Hamilton's World.
 She is the creator of the MotherWouldKnow food blog, contributes to The Huffington Post, and teaches cooking and food history.
 She worked as an attorney for more than two decades.

 Q: How did you come up with the idea for The Hamilton Cookbook?

 A: Actually, I didn’t!
 The publisher came up with the idea.
-But they had a title and no concept.
+But all they had was a title.
 They figured they would get a ghostwriter, but [a consultant] said, I know someone who might be interested!
-[And they] let me be the author.

 Q: How did you select the recipes, and how much did you need to change them for modern cooks?